Listening.

 Our History

 With funding from the Andrew W. Mellon Foundation, the Trust Collaboratory began operations in 2020 as the Mellon Sawyer Seminar on Trust and Mistrust of Science and Experts.
 In its next iteration, the seminar transformed into The Trust Project with an expanded focus on public engagement with community partners in New York City.
-In late 2022, the Trust Collaboratory launched as a center at the INCITE Institue, where it contributes to a dynamic and interdisciplinary ecosystem of centers and projects seeking to transform society through assembly and innovative research.
+In late 2022, the Trust Collaboratory launched as a center at the INCITE Institute, where it contributes to a dynamic and interdisciplinary ecosystem of centers and projects seeking to transform society through assembly and innovative research.
 Looking into the future, the Trust Collaboratory will chart new avenues for comparative and multi-dimensional research on trust in contemporary democratic life.